JohnTGZ/johntgz.github.io/_posts/2021-12-27-line_rasters_part1_brehensam.md

 __Figure 11: New error for picking (x+2, y)__

-Take note that the error always takes reference from the y coordinate of the currently choosen grid!
+Take note that the error always takes reference from the y coordinate of the currently chosen grid!

-# Brehensam Pseudocode and Implementation
+# Brehensam Pseudo code and Implementation

 ## Focusing on Octant 2

-With the preceding concepts in place, we are ready to form our pseudocode:
+With the preceding concepts in place, we are ready to form our pseudo code:
 ```
 # Set error to zero
 e = 0